allahverdia/GridTrust/archive/README.md

-Archived versions of the original GridTrust code.
+Archived versions of the original GridTrust Rust code.